Zel-os/MogaSerial/README.md

 A proper GUI or system tray dock would be nice to have.
 Support for more than one controller would be nice, too.
 A switch to choose which controller number the Moga lights up when connected would just be frivolous fun.

+== Changes from 0.9.0
+--- Listen mode seems to be working consistently now.
+Reduced active polling to once
+     every two seconds to check for disconnects.
+This should reduce bluetooth network traffic and prevent any chance of missed inputs.
+---- General code cleanups.

 ------------------------